11 Jan Perspective: Western Revelry

 “Rauschenberg is an autobiographical artist,” says the exhibit’s co-curator, Dan Jacobs.
 “He embodied the West Coast spirit.
 He was not a New York artist, though he was shown in New York galleries when he was in his 20s — but he was not seduced by that success.
 Rauschenberg had Western cool.”

-Co-curator Sarah Magnatta adds, “Rauschenberg was a West Coast radical, taking risks.
+Co-curator Sarah Magnatta adds, “Rauschenberg was an East Coast radical, taking risks.
 He was non-establishment.
 He saw everything in a fresh way and forced us to ask, ‘What is high art?
 What is low art?’”

 The MOA show includes numerous nods to Rauschenberg’s connection to the West.
 A case in point: In Autobiography, his spiral timeline installed in the Englewood Civic Center lobby just outside MOA’s doors, Rauschenberg noted Camp Pendleton in San Diego, California, where he was stationed while serving in the U.S. Navy.
 In Opal Gospel, a tabletop interactive book of sorts made of silkscreen ink on Plexiglas sheets, Rauschenberg incorporated texts derived from the oral traditions of Native American tribes out West, including the Navajo, Pawnee, and Apache.

 Rauschenberg mixed media, blended genres, and demolished pigeonholes that separated photography, painting, sculpture, found objects, and performance arts.
 He famously erased a Willem de Kooning drawing and went on to create white paintings as the maximal minimalism.